List

 Roker: St Andrew's: A handsome church ("Cathedral of the Arts and Crafts movement") with many A&C masterpieces, including a ceiling mural by Macdonald Gill executed with Tor's assistance (reportedly).
 (Thanks to Ruth Burgess for supplying the photo and information about this exceptional church)

-Hartley Wintney: St John the Evangelist; 4 lights (n) Carol themes 1939: good - and a mural?
-Does anyone know of this mural, please?
+Hartley Wintney: St John the Evangelist; 4 lights (n) Carol themes 1939

-Bishop's Stortford: St Michael's: 2 windows in porch (s) SS Botolph & John of Beverley 1950: fair to good.
+Bishop's Stortford: St Michael's: 2 windows in porch (s) SS Botolph & John of Beverley 1950.

-Chelsea: St Mary's, Bourne Street: rose (e) Eight titles of Mary: good.
-(Photo courtesy of and copyright © Dr. John Salmon)
+Chelsea/Pimlico: St Mary's, Bourne Street: rose (e) Eight titles of Mary.
+(Photo copyright © Dr. John Salmon)

-Dollis Hill: St Francis of Assisi, Gladstone Park:(All pictures courtesy of and copyright © Dr. John Salmon) (e) 3 lights Ecce Agnus Dei (s) two windows, SS Dominic & Francis & St Clare.
+Dollis Hill: St Francis of Assisi, Gladstone Park:(All photos copyright © Dr. John Salmon) (e) 3 lights Ecce Agnus Dei (s) two windows, SS Dominic & Francis & St Clare.

 Fulham:

-Haggerston: St Saviour's Priory: Entrance Hall: Two of the Saints series from next-door St Augustine's, now deconsecrated: SS Paul & Margaret: excellent: Sacristy: 2 lights Christ as infant, and as shepherd: fair: Chapel: Episodes from early life of Christ (3 windows excluding the annunciation which seems to have come from elsewhere): good.
+Haggerston: St Saviour's Priory: Entrance Hall: Two of the Saints series from next-door St Augustine's, now deconsecrated: SS Paul & Margaret For details courtesy of Amanda Slater click here and scroll right.
+Sacristy: 2 lights Christ as infant, and as shepherd: fair: Chapel: Episodes from early life of Christ (3 windows excluding the annunciation which seems to have come from elsewhere).

-Highgate: St Augustine's, Archway Road: 3 single light windows (1 e and 2 se) Christ the King, Christchild with birds, Nativity (All pictures courtesy of and copyright © Dr. John Salmon)
+Highgate: St Augustine's, Archway Road: 3 single light windows (1 e and 2 se) Christ the King, Christchild with birds, Nativity (All photos copyright © Dr. John Salmon)

-Northolt Park: St Barnabas: East (1954), detail, general church interior (west), West (1957), details: Miriam and Moses, expulsion from Eden, Nativity, Baptism of Christ, crucifixion, Baptism, tortoise signature west window, ditto east window(All pictures courtesy of and copyright © Dr. John Salmon)
+Northolt Park: St Barnabas: East (1954), detail, general church interior (west), West (1957), details: Miriam and Moses, expulsion from Eden, Nativity, Baptism of Christ, crucifixion, Baptism, tortoise signature west window, ditto east window(All photos copyright © Dr. John Salmon)

 Victoria & Albert Museum: Two small panels in archives: Virgin and child, St Anthony preaching to fishes (roundel).(Both pictures courtesy of and copyright © Victoria & Albert Museum)

-Wapping Lane: St Peter's, London Docks: Important Anglo-Catholic church with many Tor windows, good to very good: Rose (e) (with London Bells theme around edge ) S Peter, S Paul 1949: Good Shepherd (3 lights (e) 1954): left, centre, right: 4 circular windows (s) 1st 4 vicars: Lowder, Mackonochie, Suckling, Wainwright; 7 sacrament panels from St Augustine's, Haggerston: 1, 2, 3, 4, 5, 6, 7.
-(All pictures courtesy of and copyright © Dr. John Salmon)
+Wapping Lane: St Peter's, London Docks: Important Anglo-Catholic church with many Tor windows: Rose (e) (with London Bells theme around edge ) S Peter, S Paul 1949: Good Shepherd (3 lights (e) 1954): left, centre, right: 4 circular windows (s) 1st 4 vicars: Lowder, Mackonochie, Suckling, Wainwright; 7 sacrament panels from St Augustine's, Haggerston: 1, 2, 3, 4, 5, 6, 7.
+(All photos copyright © Dr. John Salmon)

-Ardwick: St Benedict's: Fine Victorian church now possibly deconsecrated: 3 light window in Lady chapel (e) Regina Coelorum, one light (s) St Francis 1935.
+Ardwick: St Benedict's: Fine Victorian church now deconsecrated and housing the Manchester Climbing Centre: 3 light window in Lady chapel (e) Regina Coelorum, one light (s) St Francis 1935.

 Quidenham: